 John Stark places an enlargement of a photograph of Van Bowie into the permanent display of Bowie memorabilia in Bowie Park's Nature Center.
 The picture is one of only a few showing Dr. Bowie wearing a dress.
 She was photographed for an article in the July 3, 1978 Tennessean, "The Land Is Alive Again...Thanks to Her."
-Stark is a member of the Bowie Historical Committee and is helping prepare for a new exhibit coming to the Nature Center in August.
+Stark was a member of the Bowie Historical Committee and is helping prepare for a new exhibit coming to the Nature Center in August.

 Friends President Eva Harris presents Rosa McKinney, Evangeline Bowie's caregiver, with a Certificate of Appreciation for "past and continuing donations of Bowie family items to the Friends of Bowie Nature Park."
 Recent donations include a chalk drawing of Byrd Bowie circa 1944, a wooden baby cradle and the Bowie family baby buggy.